Aristotle's Logic Computed by Parametric Probability and Linear Optimization: Computing Classical and Complementary Syllogisms

 (translated from the categorical premises $BeA$ and $BiC$) and the constraints $0 \le x_i \le 1$ and $\sum_i x_i = 1$ (from the basic probability model).
 The computed solution

 says directly that the given constraints require that the objective

 at all feasible points.
-Following the chain of reasoning outlined above, we interpret this solution to mean $\prob{C,\overline{A}} > 0$ and in turn $\prob{C,A}<\prob{C}$.
+Following the chain of reasoning outlined above, we interpret this numerical solution to mean the strict inequality $\prob{C,\overline{A}} > 0$ and in turn $\prob{C,A}<\prob{C}$.
 This last inequality is the definition of the categorical relationship $AoC$ (from Table~\ref{tbl:composites}).
 Thus is it derived using probability and optimization that the premises $BeA$ and $BiC$ require the conclusion $AoC$.
-In other words, the premises `$B$ belongs to no $A$, or there are no $A$' and `$B$ belongs to some $C$' require the conclusion that `The negation of $A$ belongs to some $C$' (which might alternatively be stated as `$A$ does-not-belong to some $C$').
+In other words, the premises `$B$ belongs to no $A$, or there are no $A$' and `$B$ belongs to some $C$' require the conclusion that `The negation of $A$ belongs to some $C$' (which might alternatively be stated as `$A$ does not belong to some $C$').

 Following convention we abbreviate each classical syllogism as $\mathfrak{m}\mathfrak{n}\mathfrak{s}$-$k$ where $\mathfrak{m}$ is the code of the major premise's relation type, $\mathfrak{n}$ is the code for the minor premise, $\mathfrak{s}$ is the code for the deduced relation type, and $k$ is the number of the problem's figure.
 Hence `aaa-1', `eio-2', and so on.
 By analogy each complementary syllogism is abbreviated as , using the bar over the figure number to indicate the negation of the minor term in the deduced statement.
 Syllogistic deductions can also be displayed in alternative notation using the turnstile symbol or a tabular arrangement of formulas, as in: